 Who's riding all those bicycles you see on the roads of the Veneto?
 Bikes are part of everyday life, so you'll always find plenty of people using them for transportation to work, school, and shopping, as well as recreation (you don't see many joggers here).
 As for the "serious" riders, they come in many categories...

 U23s are no longer called dilettanti; they are in fact professional riders.
-U23 teams are UCI continental teams, and in many cases are development teams for World Tour teams.
+U23 teams are registered as UCI continental teams, and in many cases are development teams for World Tour teams.
 One of Italy's most renowned and successful U23 teams has its home in Castelfranco Veneto: Zalf Désirée Fior, in more than 40 years, has won over 1100 races and produced 8 world champions, 2 Euro champions, and 30 national champions, including Daniele Pontoni, Cristian Salvato, Kurt Arvesen, Mirko Gualdi, Giuliano Figueras, and Ivan Basso, and continues to send many of its riders (more than 120 over the years) to the pro peloton: Vanzella, Fondriest, Zen, Piccoli, Bertolini, Leoni, G. Zanini, Lanfranchi, Zanolini, Serpellini, Finco, Trenti, Bruseghin, Derganc, Cauz, Quinziato, Faresin, Colli, and Pozzovivo.
 Giro champion Paolo Savoldelli, Giro stage winner Emmanuele Sella, and Giro champion Damiano Cunego are alumni too.
 Current riders include Sacha Modolo and Gianluca Brambilla.Their jersey design is that of the old Brooklyn team of Roger De Vlaminck, but the colors are red, white, and green, instead of red, white, and blue.
 The Colpack/Ballan and Trevgiani teams have also made their mark.

 are not touring cyclists with bikepacking bags or panniers on their bikes, but serious and competant, but non-competitive cyclists who like to ride at a more relaxed pace (relatively speaking), have fun, and enjoy the sights and cameraderie.
 There are even competitions and championships for this group.